 It began with some high school students in Searcy, AR, in June of 2007.
 They decided that at the root of most problems, such as drugs and alcohol, lies discouragement.
 Their suggested solution was to have a day where everyone focuses on encouraging one another.
 They are encouraging kids and adults around the country to get together and find ways to encourage other people around them.
 More about the holiday.

-Years ago it came to me that if you push a person down by being negative or constantly degrading or belittling them, then you end up going down with them.
 Pushing others down takes you down.
 But in the same way, as you push another person up, you go up.
 You stretch your arms up, your face looks up, and you go with the person you’re elevating.
 It’s a simple concept: life will go better and people will be healthier if we focus on the positive.

 Encouragement is one of the greatest strengths we can bring to our families, because we fathers have the power to instill confidence and hope and life.
 On the other hand, we can also discourage family members easily by being over-critical or too distant.